fkeruzore/HACCyTrees/docs/creating/index.rst

 The rank to which a tree is assigned is determined by the position of the root halo at the last step, i.e. :math:`z=0`.
-The partitioning of the simulation volume is determined by the :class:`haccytrees.utils.partition.Partition` class, using MPI's 3D cartesian communicator.
+The partitioning of the simulation volume is determined by the :class:`mpipartition.Partition` class, using MPI's 3D cartesian communicator.

-We start by distributing the halos in the final snapshot, using the abstracted distribution function :meth:`haccytrees.utils.distribute.distribute`.
+We start by distributing the halos in the final snapshot, using the abstracted distribution function :meth:`mpipartition.distribute`.
 We then iterate backwards over the snapshots.
 The halos in each snapshot are first distributed by their position.
 Afterwards, halos that may have crossed the rank boundaries are accounted for by marking all halos that don't have a local